SciPost Editorial Colleges By-laws

 This tiering is merely indicative and has no further impact on publication.
 Voting Fellows can elect to leave their Tier indication unspecified.

 If voting Fellows disagree with the recommendation, they are asked to specify which recommendation(s) they would support; they can alternately specify that they think previous referees should be reconsulted, or that new referees should be found (this can happen in particular when a voting Fellow disagrees with a direct recommendation).
-These alternative recommendations are taken into account to fix the College decision or by the Editor-in-charge if they with to reformulate the recommendation (see detailed explanations below).
+These alternative recommendations are taken into account to fix the College decision or by the Editor-in-charge if they wish to reformulate the recommendation (see detailed explanations below).

 For example, a voting Fellow can disagree with a recommendation to publish and specify that they think the paper should be rejected.
 Alternately, the voting Fellow might think that a higher-grade recommendation would be more appropriate: a voting Fellow can thus disagree with a recommendation for publication in a flagship journal because they deem the paper to be appropriate for Selections.